Solo Travel in Australia

 When you stray away from the cities into the more male-dominated outback, you may find you get more attention as a woman travelling solo and being whistled at is not uncommon.
-If you don’t mind the attention, it’s worth a trip to see the real Australia and you shouldn’t miss Coober Pedy, the world’s only underground town where you can sleep in an abandoned mine shaft.
+If you don’t mind the attention, it’s worth a trip to see the real Australia.
+You shouldn’t miss Coober Pedy, the world’s only underground town where you can sleep in an abandoned mine shaft.

 The Red Centre is steeped in Aboriginal culture and resembles something out of the Flintstones.
 Learn how to throw a boomerang, ride in a hot air balloon or play a didgeridoo at Alice Springs.